gozer/orchestrator-agent/README.md

 #### Necessary matching configuration on the Orchestrator Server side

 If you initially deployed orchestrator with a minimally working configuration, you will need to make some changes on the server side to prepare it for newly deployed agents.
-The configuration lines needed on the server side to support agents are
+The configuration lines needed on the server side to support agents are:

 *  `ServeAgentsHttp`      (bool), Must be set to `true` to get the orchestrator server listening for agents
 *  `AgentsServerPort`     (String), The port on which the server should listen to agents.
 Shoult match the port you define for agents in `AgentsServer`.